New bounds on Axion-Like Particles in the Ultraviolet from Legacy Data: Data and methods

 The target acquisition aperture (\texttt{A-1} or \texttt{4.3}) was used for all data.
 This aperture was a $4.3''\times 4.3''$ square (pre-COSTAR).
 Since the height of a diode was $1.43''$, the effective collecting area was $4.3'' \times 1.43''$.

 The spectral resolution is not a strong function of wavelength and can be derived from Tables 29.4 and 29.5 of~\cite{FOSHandbook1998}.
-With the G160L grating and \texttt{4.3} aperture, used for our data, we obtain a FWHM spectral resolution of~81~\AA~for extended sources filling the aperture, like the signal from ALP decay.
-Notice that no data taken high-dispersion gratings is available within SV2965.
+With the G160L grating and \texttt{4.3} aperture, used for our data, we obtain a full width at half maximum (FWHM) spectral resolution of~81~\AA~(48 pixels) for extended sources filling the aperture, like the signal from ALP decay.
+No data taken with high-dispersion gratings is available within SV2965.

+We analyze spectra in units of photon counts, which can easily be derived from intermediate products of the FOS calibration pipeline.
+Details of the FOS calibration pipeline and creation of the count spectra can be found in Appendix~\ref{app:data_reduction}.

+We apply the following data cut.
+For each of the 113 observations, we calculate the integrated count rate $I$ and discard observations that have above-median $I > 0.007$~counts/s/\AA.
+The data files that survive the cut are listed in Table~\ref{tab:data_FOS}.
+We then stack spectra sharing the same line of sight, ending up with 31 data files for a total exposure of 8595 seconds per pixel\footnote{The stacked spectra are available for download at \href{https://github.com/elisabm99/UV-legacy}{UV-legacy repository}.}.
 Three example spectra are shown in Figure~\ref{fig:spectra_FOS}.
-We have removed energy bins flagged for data quality and wavelengths $\lambda < 1650$~\AA, for which the red detector sensitivity drops.
-We do not perform any continuum subtraction.